ImShyMike/Eryx/docs/docs/language-features.md

 * **range(** start, end?, step? **)**: Generates an array from start to end with step

-There are also many builtin modules:
+There are also many builtin modules.
+They can be imported using `import` (without ".eryx")

+Full list:

 - **time**:
     - **time()**: Get the current time in seconds since the Epoch